zrendy/Atelier/README.md

 <h3 align="center">Atelier Products Full Stack Application</h3>

   <p align="center">
-    This is a fleshed-out fullstack product information website application built based off an express server backend and a Reactjs frontend.
-Styles were written in sass and compiled.
-The express server directs incoming react client requests and appends a secure github token to make a request to an external API where product information resides.
+    This is a fleshed-out fullstack product information website application built based off an Express.js server backend and a Reactjs frontend.
+Styles were written in SASS and compiled down to CSS.
+The server directs incoming React.js client requests and appends a secure Github token to pipe a request to an external API where the product information resides.
     <br />
     <br />
     <br />